There’s a big difference between South Indian garam masala and North Indian garam masala.

-You can make this masala raw or you can dry roast the spices before grinding.
+You can make this masala raw, or you can dry roast the spices before grinding.
 Personally, I prefer dry roasting because I think it tastes better.
-Also, I usually add spices at the very end of a recipe if I think a dish needs more flavor and I’d rather use warmed spices than raw at that stage of cooking.
+Also, I usually add spices at the very end of a recipe if I think a dish needs more flavor, and I’d rather use warmed spices than raw at that stage of cooking.

 If you decide to dry roast, be sure to do it over low heat.
 You don’t want to burn your spices because they’ll become bitter.
 You want the whole spices to cook all the way through and not just on the outside.
-Roast them until fragrant and then transfer the spices to a plate to cool right away.
-Don’t leave them on your pan or they’ll continue to cook.
+Roast them until fragrant, and then transfer the spices to a plate to cool right away.
+Don’t leave them on your pan, or they’ll continue to cook.
 Once you smell that beautiful aroma… they are done.
-Wait for the spices to cool, and grind away!
+Wait for the spices to cool and grind away!

-What to make with this meat masala:
+What to make with meat masala:

 - Indian Ground Beef Coconut Curry (here is the instant pot version)

 - Fried Beef (here is the instant pot version)